 Blockchain: Here’s What You Need to Know

-Now that we’re all caught up with our cryptocurrency, it’s time to learn a bit about blockchain.
+It’s time to learn a bit about blockchain.

 Blockchain is a decentralized database that keeps track of all transactions using bitcoin or any other cryptocurrency.
 These transactions are stored together in what is called a block.
 This block is then connected to other blocks in chronological order.
 Updated in real time, blockchain includes a digital signature, which effectively secures the system from any kind of corruption or fraudulent activity.